dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 ## Troubleshooting
 - System.SystemException: 'Failed to start Orleans silo 'YOUR-HOST-NAME' as a Secondary node':
     - Problem: The silo is trying to start but does not find a the specified file to get the configuration.
-    - Solution: Set the property "Copy to Output Directory" to "Copy if newer", to set it, right click on the configuration file, then click on properites.
+    - Solution: Set the property "Copy to Output Directory" to "Copy if newer", to set it, right click on the configuration file, then click on properties.
     ```

 ## Further Reading